wes-chen/build-a-website/lesson-02/README.md

  </tr>
 </table>
 <br>
-10. Go to http://your-username.github.com to see your website! ( Make sure to use your own username in the link. )
+10. Go to http://<your-username>.github.com to see your website! ( Make sure to use your own username in the link.
+Here is an example of what you should expect to see: https://danielehuang.github.io )
 <br>
 <br>